 The more popular view over the last decade has been that personal injury cases should be limited (you see evidence of this in state-level tort reform, among other areas).
 As a result, the average personal injury case will (a) receive a lower offer of settlement, (b) receive a lower award at arbitration, (c) receive a lower jury verdict, (d) receive a more intensive investigation of the personal injury claim by the insurance company and (e) take a much longer time to settle.
 Personal Injury cases that used to take 2 months to reach a favorable settlement now take significantly longer and almost always require the filing of a lawsuit.

 Accordingly, it is becoming increasingly important that you keep your case almost perfectly documented, and avoid any missteps in your case.
-If your case is defective in any way, you can expect the lower offers, intensive investigation, and delay to settlement that has become common.
+If your case is defective in any way, you can expect lower offers, intensive investigation, and delay to settlement which has become common.
 In addition, you have to expect to become the subject of investigation and attack, as your credibility, past medical history and choices are the foundation of your personal injury claim and what can diminish or increase the value of your personal injury claim.

-If you have any specific questions about your personal injury case, or would like to set up a free consultation with an attorney, our Durham Personal Injury Lawyers and Greensboro Personal Injury Lawyers can be reached by completing the Free Consultation Contact Form to the right, by phone at 888-820-5885 or by email at email@example.com.
+If you have any specific questions about your personal injury case or would like to set up a free consultation with an attorney, our Durham Personal Injury Lawyers and Greensboro Personal Injury Lawyers can be reached by completing the Free Consultation Contact Form to the right, by phone at 888-820-5885 or by email at firstname.lastname@example.org.